Digital-Scholarship-NUS-Libraries/biodiversitystories/Red-eared slider/README.md

        description="Chinese softshell turtle"
        attribution="Photo by author">

-## Release of turtles into the wild
+## Release of Turtles into the Wild

 Being cute and cheap certainly has its drawbacks for the red-eared slider.
 People usually buy them for their kids without doing proper research and are unaware that “each can grow to 30 cm and live up to 30 years - possibly outgrowing tanks and attention spans”.[^10] This results in many people abandoning their turtles when they get too big and lose their bright colors.
 Red-eared sliders are also a popular choice for mercy releases on Vesak Day, which increases their population in the wild.
 The “belief that freeing captive animals on Vesak Day brings good karma is still held in some quarters, despite the pleas of the authorities and animal rights groups”.[^11] Although many “Buddhists set captive animals free on Vesak Day as a compassionate gesture [...] some nature lovers are concerned that such acts can harm the environment”.[^12] As Mr. Henry Baey, who heads the Buddhist Fellowship, said in 2011: “Many such animals, especially those bred in captivity or imported, are known to be unable to adapt to the new surroundings and do not survive long after their release.
 They will also upset the existing ecosystem and may harm the native wildlife.
 It is therefore not necessarily a kind act”.[^13] There have been initiatives in 2004 to educate the public through exhibitions and direct interventions and a fine of up to $10,000 for releasing animals into reservoirs and ponds.
 Still, these measures seem to not have been entirely successful in preventing citizens from releasing animals both on Vesak Day and in general.
 <param ve-image